-C. Program Completion

-- 1. Students are given 150% of the hours required for graduation in their particular program for completion. - 2.
-All courses taken are included in this calculation. - a.
-All courses transferred from other institutions are included in this completion ratio calculation. - b.
-Courses for which an incomplete is received are included as attempted, but unearned hours. - Courses from which a student withdraws during a semester are included as attempted but unearned hours. - d.
-A student is eligible to receive financial aid for one repeated course when a student is repeating a previously passed course to obtain a higher grade. - i.
-Allowable: Repeated coursework is included when determining enrollment status in a term-based program if a student needs to meet an academic standard for a particular previously passed course, such as a minimum grade. - ii.
-Not permissible: a student enrolls in four classes in the Fall semester and passes only three of them.
-The College requires the student to retake the failed class and also the other three classes because of failing the one class.
-When the student repeats all four classes in the Spring semester, the failed class would be included in the student's enrollment status, but the three classes passed would not be. - 3.
+- C. Program Completion - 1.
+Students are given 150% of the hours required for graduation in their particular program for completion. - 2.
+All courses taken will be included in this calculation. - a.
+All courses transferred from other institutions will be included in this completion ratio calculation. - b.
+Courses for which an incomplete is received will be included as attempted, but unearned hours. - c.
+Courses from which a student withdraws during a semester will be included as attempted, but unearned hours. - d.
+A student is eligible to receive Financial Aid for one repeat when repeating a previously passed course to obtain a higher grade. - i.
+Allowable: Repeated coursework may be included when determining enrollment status in a term-based program if a student needs to meet an academic standard for a particular previously passed course, such as a minimum grade. - ii.
+Not permissible: A student enrolls in four classes in the fall semester and passes only three of them; the institution requires the student to retake the failed class and also the other three classes because of failing the one class.
+When the student repeats all four classes in the spring semester, the failed class would be included in the student's enrollment status, but the three classes passed would not be. - 3.
 Dual Degree Students: As long as each of the programs the student is completing is a Title IV-eligible program, the student may receive Title IV aid for each program.
 If the student completes the degree requirements of both programs at the same time, the student can receive aid from all of the Title IV programs until completion.
-However, if the student completes requirements for graduation for one program, then the student is no longer eligible to receive Title IV aid for that program. - a.
-If the student is enrolled in both degree programs, then the Financial Aid Office will check the total number of hours needed for the combined programs and make certain the student has not exceeded 150% for the combined hours in both programs.
-The Financial Aid Office will make certain the student is not counted twice for any courses, such as English, that may be required for both programs.
+However, if the student completes requirements for graduation for one program then the student is no longer eligible to receive Title IV Funds for that program. - a.
+If the student is enrolled in both degree programs then the FA Office will check the total number of hours needed for the combined programs and make certain that the student has not exceeded 150% for the combined hours in both programs.
+The FA Office will make certain that the student is not counted twice for any courses, such as English, that may be required for both programs. - b.

-- b.
 Dual degrees must be listed in the student record prior to the beginning of the semester.
-Both programs should be listed in the college's Student System under SGASTDN.
-The student must complete a change of information form to add and/ or change programs. - c.
-Students may only receive aid for the hours that pertain to the dual degrees, as listed in their student record.
+Both programs should be listed in the College's Student System under SGASTDN.

+The student must complete a change of information form to add and/or change programs.

+c.
+Students may only receive aid for hours that pertain to the dual degrees, as listed in their student record.

-AA/AS/AAS Degree Programs: Total credit hours required are 60, the maximum time frame is 90 attempted hours (60 x 150%).
+AA/AS/AAS Degree Programs: Total credit hours required are 60, the maximum time frame is 90 attempted hours (60 x 150%)

-Certificate Programs (CP): Total credit hours required are 30, the maximum time frame is 45 attempted hours (30 x 150%).
+Certificate (CP) Programs: Total credit hours required are 30, the maximum time frame is 45 attempted hours (30 x 150%)

-Students receiving financial aid are reviewed at the end of each semester for the 150% rule and notified by the Financial Aid Office if they have exceeded or will exceed the maximum time frame to complete their program.

-An appeal and degree evaluation is required to continue receiving financial aid.
-(This is different than the appeal for SAP requirements for A and B above).
+Students receiving financial aid will be reviewed at the end of each semester for the 150% rule, and notified by the Financial Aid Office if they are exceeded or will exceed the maximum time frame to complete their program.
+An appeal and degree evaluation are required to continue receiving financial aid.
+(This is different than the appeal for SAP requirements for A and B above)

-If an appeal are required, students must complete the following:
+If an appeal is required, students must complete the following: